DevNinja56/bank-kata-app/README.md

 ### Project Architecture

-Test application for bank account kata :
+Test application for bank account kata:

 - **Backend**: Built with Node.js and Express, utilizing TypeScript for added type safety.
-- **Frontend**: Crafted with React and TypeScript, and styled with MUI for a seamless user experience.
+- **Frontend**: Crafted with React and TypeScript, styled with MUI for a seamless user experience.
 - **Database**: Leveraging MongoDB Atlas and Mongoose for efficient data management.

 ---